 Income figures are intended as a guide only.

 Opportunities are available for part-time work, job share and full-time work, as well as on a self-employed consultancy basis.
 Career breaks may be an option depending on the employer.

 What to expect

-- Working in the community may mean travel to various locations within a local area, such as children's centres, nurseries and schools, GP surgeries and community centres.
+- If you work in the community, you may need to travel within the local area to children's centres, nurseries and schools, GP surgeries and community centres.

-- Research work can be based in laboratory or classroom conditions.
+- Research work can be based in laboratory, community, clinical or classroom conditions.

-- Consultancy work is an option within both public and private sectors once you've gained experience.
+- Freelance and consultancy work is an option within both public and private sectors once you've gained experience.

 - sports nutrition.

-There are careers in the nutrition sector which may be open to those with an HND or equivalent in nutrition, for example in the community and health care sector at Band 3 or 4 level as a nutrition assistant, for example.
-To progress further would require substantial experience or additional qualifications.
+If you have an HND or equivalent in nutrition, you may be able to work in the community and health care sector at Band 3 or 4 level as a nutrition assistant, for example.
+To progress further you would need substantial experience or additional qualifications.